KidusAgonafer/configure-ad/README.md

 - Create a Virtual Machine for the Domain Controller name DC-1 (Store it in the same RG)
   - Select the OS to be Windows Server 2022
-- Make the NIC of DC-1 static
+- In Azure Setting make the NIC of DC-1 static
   - Virtual machines > DC-1 > Network settings > (Click the NIC primary) > IP configurations > ipconfig1 > static
         ![image](https://github.com/user-attachments/assets/bca0b490-fec8-4734-bd26-fed08e342db0)